 In other words, all we find when dwelling on ourselves is a bundle of thoughts and perceptions: we can never use ‘I’ unless it’s attached to a corresponding am / want / think / feel.

-The upshot is that, while thoughts and feelings exist, there is no separate ‘I’ — no separate person — experiencing those thoughts and feelings.
+The upshot is that, while thoughts and feelings exist, there is no separate ‘I’ — no separate self — experiencing those thoughts and feelings.
 The person simply is those ever-changing thoughts and feelings.
 You are sadness one minute; happiness the next.

 Hume goes on to conclude that people are thus…